EmploymentOS for your Business

 The objectives of this discipline and termination policy are to, as far as reasonably practicable:

-• Set out guidance relating to the termination of an employee from your business
+• Set out guidance relating to dealing with poor performance and misconduct in your business

 • A step-by-step guide to all procedures that the business needs to adhere to during the termination of an employee